bcoe/awesome-sentry/README.md

 - [Setting up Sentry Logs for Laravel](https://www.youtube.com/watch?v=isyAwH9t68M&t=1s) - Walkthrough of setting up Sentry logging to debug Laravel applications.

 ### Improving User Experience

+#### Articles / Docs

+- [Missing indexes are slowing down your application](https://blog.sentry.io/missing-indexes-are-slowing-down-your-database-heres-how-to-find-and-fix/) - How to find / fix missing indices in JavaScript applications.
+How to use Sentry to monitor them.
+- [Your poor LCP score might be a backend issue](https://blog.sentry.io/your-bad-lcp-score-might-be-a-backend-issue/) - How slow rendering on your website might be caused by backend issues.

+#### Videos

+#### Tools

 <!-- END CONTENT -->